bphenriques/interview-challenge-get-file-line-api/CONTRIBUTING.md

 Negative:
 * Could have more unit tests.
 For example: `<X>Config` classes.
 * Lazy construction of `ClientResource` in `ClientRoutes`.
-* Usage of a lock in `ShardResource` in this use-case.
-It is not required as there are no updates.
-Issue in the line.
+* Usage of a lock in `ShardResource`.
 * Code smell in `class ClientRoutesSpec extends BaseSpec with ClientRoutes`.

-Investigated alternative but having internal null-pointer in Akka.
+The _code smells_ are identified with either a `FIXME` tag with the accompanied description, author and issue identifier so that the issue can be tackled in the future.

 ## External libraries